To the Editor:

 Recent Posts

-Jasper, Ga -- The Pickens Dragons baseball team, were back at Dunn Field on Friday,…
+Columbus, Ga -- The Pickens Dragons and the Troup County Tigers were back at it…

 Arrest report and photos provided by the Pickens County Sheriff’s Office.
 The Georgia Open Records…